MIDDLE SCHOOL SERVICE TRIP IN SPAIN

 We begin our program in quaint guesthouse lodging in the beautiful town of Sebulcor, north of Madrid.
 Surrounded by the Sierra de Guadarrama mountains, this is the perfect launch pad for orientation activities, hiking, and kayaking.
 Participants stay in rooms of 2-3 people with private baths.

-Our comfortable Barcelona hotel sits in a central location near many multiple local landmarks.
+Our comfortable Barcelona hotel sits in a central location near multiple local landmarks that are within walking distance.
 Rooms typically hold 2-4 students and have private bathrooms.